 LSE SU Faith Societies We are delighted to have strong relationships with the many LSESU Faith Societies.
 Under the supervision of the LSE Student Union, they run some fantastic student-led initiatives from organising opportunities for collective worship, running social action projects, talks and seminars with experts and faith leaders and celebrations of faith festivals.
-We encourage you to explore their social media accounts and webpages listed below.
-AhlulBayt Islamic Society https://www.lsesu.com/communities/societies/ group/16846/ Catholic Society https://www.lsesu.com/communities/societies/ group/lsecatholicsociety/ Christian Union https://www.lsesu.com/communities/societies/ group/christianunion/ Hindu Society https://www.lsesu.com/communities/societies/ group/lsehindusoc/ Islamic Society https://www.lsesu.com/communities/societies/ group/6800/ Jewish Society https://www.lsesu.com/communities/societies/ group/6840/ Krishna Consciousness Society https://www.lsesu.com/communities/societies/ group/6880/ Redeemed Pillar of Fire Society https://www.lsesu.com/communities/societies/ group/19246/ Sikn Society https://www.lsesu.com/communities/societies/ group/sikhpunjabsociety/ We are always seeking opportunities to work with students to run interfaith initiatives and often host faith society committees' meetings.
-Do get in touch if you have an idea for cross society events or projects by reaching out to faithcentre@lse.ac.uk.

-New LSE SU societies may form each year.
+We encourage you to explore the different societies formed each year.
+We are always seeking opportunities to work with students to run interfaith initiatives and often host faith society committees' meetings.
+Do get in touch if you have an idea for cross society events or projects by reaching out to us at faithcentre@lse.ac.uk.
+New LSE SU societies form each year.
 Please check the SU website for a full and up-to-date list of societies.

 Faith Inclusion at LSE The Faith Centre is working with teams across LSE to create a fully faith-inclusive campus.
 This includes delivering requested training aimed at staff and students in positions of responsibility wanting to create a culture of curiosity and engagement around faith and belief at LSE.
 The training covers common myths and misconceptions around religious practices, interfaith relations, and the practicalities within halls, responding to challenges on campus and signposting to relevant services so that every student, regardless of faith or belief, feels safe and supported at LSE.
 If you are interested in finding out more, get in touch with the Faith Centre team at faithcentre@ lse.ac.uk The following pages give an overview of the religions that represent students at LSE (listed alphabetically) and an interfaith calendar which can help you plan events and timetables throughout the year.